atwellpub/wpcli-staging/readme.md

 ## Commands

-WPCLI Staging provides a suite of commands accessible via WP-CLI, enabling developers to efficiently manage their local staging environment:
+WP-CLI Staging provides a suite of commands accessible via WP-CLI, enabling developers to efficiently manage their local staging environment:

 - `wp staging backup`: Creates a backup of the current local database.
 - `wp staging rollback`: Reverts the local database to the last backup, facilitating easy undo of recent changes.